chiliproject/cookbook/README.md

 Any additional values are used to override settings of the template resource.
 See [its documentation](http://wiki.opscode.com/display/chef/Resources#Resources-Template) for details.

+### Git and Subversion Hosting

+Often it is desireable for a ChiliProject instance to provide hosting for the repositories used with it.
+Right now, we support hosting of Git and Subversion repositories over HTTP with Apache.
+We do not yet support other protocols like SSH out of the box.
+However, there exist plugins for that which can be integrated.
+Refer to the [#Plugins](plugins) section above for details.

+For Subversion hosting, we use `mod_dav_svn` module for Apache, for Git we use the `git-http-backend` shipped with Git as a CGI application.
+Both variants handle authentication using `mod_perl` and the `ChiliProject.pm` Perl module shipped with ChiliProject since 3.4.0. **Since authentication is an expensive operation which needs to be performed often during repository access, it is strongly recommended to use a memcached cache.**

+Since we can only have one instance of the `ChiliProject.pm` module enabled per server which is thus shared between all ChiliProject instances, we have to select one instance to provide the module.
+It is important that you chose one which is compatible with all your instances.
+By default, we chose the first instance found, but you can override that by setting `node['chiliproject']['instance_for_chiliproject_pm']` (e.g. in a role).

+By default, we do not enable repository hosting.
+To enable one or more repository types, add the respective type to the array of `node['chiliproject']['instance_for_chiliproject_pm']` to enable them for all instances or set the array `instance['instance_for_chiliproject_pm']`.
+The values are deep merged between the node attribute and the instance.
+The valid values for the respective repository types are:

+* `"subversion"`
+* `"git"`

+**Known issues**

+* We do not yet create repositories.
+YOu still have to setup `reposman.rb` for that.

 # Usage

 This is still a little slim.
 But you get the gist...